hashicorp/hcl/hcl/spec.md

 ## Body Content

-To support the expression of the zcl concepts in languages whose information model is a subset of zcl's, such as JSON, a _body_ is an opaque container whose content can only be accessed by providing information on the expected structure of the content.
+To support the expression of the HCL concepts in languages whose information model is a subset of HCL's, such as JSON, a _body_ is an opaque container whose content can only be accessed by providing information on the expected structure of the content.